timroster/digidevcon-iks/workshop/exercise-0/README.md

-# Lab setup - web terminal and resources
+# Lab setup - get web terminal and content

 You will already need an IBM Cloud account and an IBM Kubernetes Service cluster (free or paid) in order to proceed.